aws-samples/amazon-q-slack-gateway/README.md

 Create the client as a ['Web app'](https://help.okta.com/en-us/content/topics/apps/apps_app_integration_wizard_oidc.htm).
 You will want to enable the 'Refresh Token' grant type, 'Allow everyone in your organization to access', and 'Federation Broker Mode'.
 Use a placeholder URL, like ```https://example.com```, for the redirect URI, as you will update this later (in step 3).

+Also verify that administrators are given ability to configure the Interaction Code grant type for apps and authorization servers.
+This is done in Okta under Settings > Account in the "Embedded widget sign-in support" panel.
+If "Interaction Code" is not enabled, select "Edit" and enable the option.
+Then browse to Security > API in Okta and verify that an authorization server is configured and that it has an Access Policy active with a Rule that has the "Interaction Code" grant type checked.

 #### 1.2 Create Trusted token issuer in IAM Identity Center

 Create trusted token issuer to trust tokens your Okta tenant using these instructions listed here - https://docs.aws.amazon.com/singlesignon/latest/userguide/using-apps-with-trusted-token-issuer.html.
 Or you can run the below script.

 For the script, you need to have the OIDC issuer URL and the AWS region in which you have your Q business application.
 To retrieve the OIDC issuer URL, go to Okta account console, click the left hamburger menu and open Security > API and copy the whole 'Issuer URI'.
+The IAM IdC region is typically the same region where your Amazon Q Business application has been created but that is not a requirement.

 The script will output trusted token issuer ARN (TTI_ARN) which you will use in the next step.

 ```
  export AWS_DEFAULT_REGION=<>
  OIDC_ISSUER_URL=<>
+ AWS_IDC_REGION=<>
- bin/create-trusted-token-issuer.sh $OIDC_ISSUER_URL
+ bin/create-trusted-token-issuer.sh $OIDC_ISSUER_URL $AWS_IDC_REGION
 ```

 #### 1.3 Create Customer managed application in IAM Identity Center